VicPena/VicPena.github.io/workshops/2022/introR.md

 * **Getting access to TopHat:** [Click on this link](https://app.tophat.com/register/student/) to register as a student.
 The join code for the workshop is 680016.

 * **Getting access to Datacamp:** You can register for Datacamp [here](https://www.datacamp.com/groups/shared_links/93e614c421fbfdb79b1794c6e571f58a63c48a0b9f7a8e8847e80557f4380fff).
-You will have to register with your `@baruch.cuny.edu` email address to join Datacamp.
+You will have to register with your `@baruch.cuny.edu` or `@baruchmail.cuny.edu` email address to join Datacamp.
 If you want to use another email address, please let me know.

 ## Logistics and code